jschwel1/HF_Schedule/README.txt

 #Base.java Shift.java Trainee.java
 - Added file extensions for trainee lists and preceptor schedules in their respective files
 - When saving files in Base.java, the functions check to make sure the files end with the appropriate extension.
 If not, it will replace the given extension with the appropriate one.

+9/9/2016
+# All files
+- Added slider menu to modify priorities
+- Fixed a lot of things, so now the thing works as it should a lot better
+- Added delete key for removing a trainee more easily
+- Other bug fixes and improvements